-Receiving an offer on the UK Offers System
+Receiving an offer on the Oriel Application System

-If you receive an offer through the UK Offers System, you will be able to accept, reject or hold the offer until a set date.
+If you receive an offer through the Oriel Application System, you will be able to accept, reject or hold the offer until a set date.
 This date will be clearly identified if you receive an offer.
 You will have 48 hours from the time your offer is made, including weekends and bank holidays, to decide whether to accept, reject or hold it.
 By responding, you accept certain conditions.

 If you intend to reject an offer, please do so as soon as possible as this will allow the offer to be made to another applicant.
 If you were not offered a post in the initial release of offers, this does not mean you will not be offered one later on, as offers are recycled if other applicants reject them.

-Further information on how to respond to offers is available in the Guidance for Applicants.
+Further information on how to respond to offers is available in the Applicant Guidance.